Skip to main content

 Archive the infrastructure-pipelines repository

-Follow GitHub documentation on archiving the repository.
 Note that this is a reversible process, which is advisable in case you need to revert back to the old setup for any reason.
 If you would prefer to permanently delete the repository instead, you can refer to the GitHub documentation on deleting the repository.

 Conclusion 🎉

 You have successfully migrated your repository from infrastructure-pipelines!
+We recommend performing small tests to ensure stability and familiarize yourself with the new setup.

-Create a new pull request that makes a small change to your infrastructure code (adding a comment to a terragrunt.hcl file should trigger Pipelines), and ensure that the plan and apply workflows run as expected, that you know where the logs will appear, and that you have a good understanding of how to troubleshoot any issues that may arise.
+Create a new pull request that makes a small change to your infrastructure code (adding a comment to a terragrunt.hcl file will trigger Pipelines), and ensure that the plan and apply workflows run as expected, that you know where the logs will appear, and that you have a good understanding of how to troubleshoot any issues that may arise.